 What is 'Learner Language'?

-Second language acquisition (SLA) research has shown that no matter what syllabus teachers use, learners of all languages have their own “built-in syllabus,” a common cognitive sequence of learner language development (Corder, 1967; Ellis, 2008; Lightbown & Spada, 2006).
+Learner language is what learners produce when they are trying to communicate using a second (or non-primary) language.
+Second language acquisition (SLA) research has shown that no matter what syllabus teachers use, learners of all languages have their own “built-in syllabus,” or systematic developmental sequence (Corder, 1967; Lightbown & Spada, 2013).
 By observing patterns in the learner language produced by their students, teachers can fine-tune their pedagogy to better promote language learning (Tarone and Swierzbin, 2009).

 What does it mean to know a language?

 Communicative competence, or the knowledge of a language, has four components:

 - grammatical competence: sentence-level grammar -- accuracy & complexity

 - discourse competence: patterns of paragraph and text structure -- cohesion and coherence

 - sociolinguistic competence: politeness, pragmatics, and social register -- appropriateness

 - strategic competence: ability to get a message across -- effectiveness